SimonKefas/multistep-form/README.md

 ---

-## **15. Conclusion**
+## **14. Conclusion**

-By following this guide, you can effectively implement a multistep form with conditional logic, restricted forward navigation, a progress bar, keyboard navigation, and support for web editors like Webflow.
+By following this guide, you can effectively implement a multistep form with conditional logic, restricted forward navigation, keyboard navigation, and a progress bar.
 The script ensures users complete all required steps in order, provides visual feedback on their progress, and enhances the overall user experience.

 ---

 **If you need further assistance or have any questions, feel free to reach out!**

+---

+# **Final Notes**

+- **Script Updates**: The script now handles `ms-step-divider` elements, supports optional keyboard navigation, and includes the latest features.
+- **CDN Link**: Use the provided CDN link to include the latest version of the script.
+- **Customization**: Feel free to customize the script and styles to suit your project's needs.

+---

+I hope this addresses your requests!
+If you have any further questions or need additional assistance, please let me know.